-The fetau nuts fall naturally from the tree.
-They are then gathered and laid out on racks to dry for two months.
-During this process, these kernels turn release a strong, rich oil.
+The fetau nuts are collected when they naturally fall from the tree.
+They are then gathered and laid out on racks to dry for the next two months.
+During this process, the kernels turn release a strong, rich oil.

-The oil is then extracted by cold-pressing and filtration.
-It takes a great many nuts to produce even a small quantity of oil, yet the potency of the oil is amazing.
+The oil is then extracted via cold-pressing and filtration.
+It takes a large number of nuts to produce just a small quantity of oil, making the potency of the oil amazing.